Chris234k/chris234k.github.io/_games/batteryboy.md

 That puts us at just about 8 months of time between first contact and Chinese release.
 It is at this point that I want to mention again, that we do not work on games full time a Petricore.
 The work here is less than 2 months of dev hours.
 We were working on a number of work for hire projects at the same time, the summer was quite busy for us!

-[ TODO: Little bit of data ]

-[ TODO: Still not fully released ]

-[ TODO: Updates so far ]

 ---

 ### A Tiny Postmortem -- April 2018
-(The time of writing this post) TODO: UHHH WHEN IS THIS RELEASING, AGAIN?
 - Battery Boy stands as a solid and varied take on an endless runner.
 Which is increasingly more difficult to do, given the saturation of the genre.
 - I wish we'd gone further with the "currencies as materials" concept.
 The current system strikes me as an awkward halfway point that comes with more confusion than either extreme.
 - Difficulty increasing with lower battery is too subtle.
 I worry many players don't notice it.
 Doesn't mean the game needs to be harder, just that the visual effect should be more pronounced.